Apollo Brown

 Erik Vincent Stephens (born June 20, 1980), better known professionally as Apollo Brown, is an American record producer from Detroit, Michigan, United States.
 He is a member of the hip hop group Ugly Heroes (alongside Red Pill and Verbal Kent) and has released numerous collaborations with the likes of Guilty Simpson, O.C., Ras Kass, Skyzoo and Planet Asia.

 Early life

 Brown grew up in Grand Rapids, Michigan.
 He later moved to Detroit in 2003, after graduating from Michigan State University.

 Musical career

-Brown's career in music stretches back to the mid-1990s, but it wasn't until 2007's Skilled Trade beat collection that things started to become serious.
+Brown's career in music stretches back to the mid-1990s, but it was not until 2007's Skilled Trade beat collection that things started to become serious.
 November 3, 2009 saw Brown win the Red Bull Big Tune Championship and he was subsequently contacted by Mello Music Group's Michael Tolle to become a part of MMG independent hip hop movement.

 In any collaborations, Brown insists on making albums in the same room as the other artists.